 An employee handbook is a document created for employees that provides essential information about the company and the organization’s terms of employment.

-Typically, an employee handbook will cover the following:
+Typically, your handbook will cover the following:

 - Cultural Information: Employee handbooks typically include a section detailing the organization’s mission and vision statements, and may also include information about the company’s personnel (e.g., biographies, etc.).

-- Case-Specific Information: Your employee handbook should include legal and regulatory information as necessary.
+- Case-Specific Information: Your handbook should include legal and regulatory information as necessary.
 In certain cases, this may mean providing specific directives for employees to follow before, during, or after certain events or occurrences.

 We’ll take a closer look at everything that can (and should) be included in your employee handbook a bit later on.

-What’s the Purpose of an Employee Handbook?
+What is the Purpose of an Employee Handbook?

 - First, it explains to your employees what’s expected of them in terms of their workplace conduct and their approach to the job.
 This goes back to standardizing your processes: By making your expectations clear from the get-go, you’ll make it that much easier for your team to live up to these expectations as you’d hoped.

 - Your employee handbook should also set your employee’s expectations in terms of what it will be like to work within your organization.
-Again, rather than leaving this information “up in the air,” your employee handbook will clearly spell it all out—allowing your employees and your managerial staff to remain on the same page at all times.
+Again, rather than leaving this information “up in the air,” your handbook will clearly spell it all out—allowing your employees and your managerial staff to remain on the same page at all times.

 “Writing our handbook has enabled us to take stock of exactly what we currently do and what we expect from our employees.” - Mark Webster, Co-Founder of Authority Hacker